OctopusDeploy/blog/blog/2023-08/execution-timeouts/index.md

 We received [feedback](https://roadmap.octopus.com/c/55-timeouts-for-steps) requesting execution timeouts to handle hung deployment processes.

 Octopus 2023.3 introduces Execution Timeouts, a feature to configure automatic step cancellations.
-Some deployment processes, such as Azure FTP connections and CloudFormation updates, include long-running actions.
+Some deployment processes, like Azure FTP connections and CloudFormation updates, include long-running actions.
 These can last for hours or even hang indefinitely.
 With Execution Timeouts, you can set a time limit, in minutes, in a step's configuration.
 When this timeout lapses, the action fails, and the deployment process continues.
 Paired with [Step Retries](https://octopus.com/blog/step-retries), this increases the likelihood of successful deployments.

 <!-- Watch the video below to see this new feature in action: